Methods of Proof — Induction

 One can even take it a step further and leave out the set we’re iterating over, as in

-since it’s understood that the lowercase letter (\sigma) is usually an element of the set denoted by the corresponding uppercase letter (\Sigma).
+since it’s understood that the lowercase letter ($ \sigma$) is usually an element of the set denoted by the corresponding uppercase letter ($ \Sigma$).
 If you don’t know greek and haven’t seen that coincidence enough times to recognize it, you would quickly get lost.
 But programmers must realize: this is just the mathematician’s secret handshake.
-A mathematician would be just as bewildered and confused upon seeing some of the pointer arithmetic hacks C programmers invent, or the always awkward infinite for loop.
+A mathematician would be just as bewildered and confused upon seeing some of the pointer arithmetic hacks C programmers invent, or the always awkward infinite for loop, if they had not had enough experience dealing with the syntax of standard for loops.

 for (;;) {